Muncy 4 RBIs for Dodgers in 7-4 win over Rangers and Lynn

 Dodgers: 3B Justin Turner was out with a left hamstring strain and manager Dave Roberts said he also wouldn’t play Sunday.
 Turner got hurt on a stolen base in the seventh inning Friday night.

 Rangers: SS Elvis Andrus (lower back strain) can come off the injured list as early as Sunday, and has been working out with no issues.
-“He’s been doing everything,” manager Chris Woodward.
-“He feels really pretty much 100%.” … 2B Rougned Odor has missed four games in a row with an infection in his right eye.
+Woodward said Andrus “feels really pretty much 100%.” … 2B Rougned Odor has missed four games in a row with an infection in his right eye.

 REMEMBERING “42”